WOMEN'S STUDIES NEWSLETTER FALL 2011

 Available online at http://advancingwomen.com/awl/awl_wordpress/

 Women's Studies Undergraduate Minor LaTreshia Hamilton (Senior, Major Psychology) was chosen for the President's Congressional Internship Program In Washington DC this fall.
 She will be interning for US Congresswoman Shelia Jackson Lee (18th District of Texas).
 Please send ‘kudos' information to KUDOS *, and we'll try to spread good news campus wide!
 More

-The Women's Studies Program is pleased to be a part of the GLBTQ History (Awareness) Month of October, a month-long annual international and national observance of Gay, Lesbian, Bisexual, Transgender, Queer history, and the history of the gay rights and related civil rights movements.
+The Women's & Gender Studies is pleased to be a part of the GLBTQ History (Awareness) Month of October, a month-long annual international and national observance of Gay, Lesbian, Bisexual, Transgender, Queer history, and the history of the gay rights and related civil rights movements.
 October was chosen because of the recognized National Coming Out Day already established as a widely known event on October 11.
 In addition, October commemorated the first march on Washington by GLBTQ people in 1979.
 More

 "Week Without Violence" is an annual worldwide campaign that takes place in the third week of October to encourage communities to think and act towards a world without violence.
 The YWCA Week Without Violence was launched in 1995 and has grown from a grassroots initiative into a global movement with women, men and children participating in events in over 20 countries.
 YWCA is dedicated to eliminating racism, empowering women and promoting peace, justice, freedom and dignity for all.
 More